DanialPahlavan/PyLearn_Essential/Introduction/12/README.md

-Certainly!
-Let's create an English README for your GitHub project.
-Below, I'll outline the necessary sections and provide a template for your subfolder.

 ## Video Media Management Software

 Design software for managing video media.
 Implement features commonly found in a media store, such as menu design, add/edit/delete functionality, search capabilities, and more.